ypriverol/os-proteomics/manuscript.md

 ## Introduction

 Scientific discovery today is as much a product of innovative software as it is of groundbreaking experiments, and the right tools often mean the difference between success and stagnation.
 Indeed, the majority of scientists recognize scientific software as indispensable for their work and often impossible to conduct research without it [28751965, https://zenodo.org/records/14809].
 This reliance on software is equally crucial in proteomics, where researchers depend on a range of tools and algorithms for every step, from mass spectrometer configuration and data acquisition to the subsequent stages of processing, analysis, and interpretation [23467006, 34906327].

-Since the original publication of the first mass spectrum database search tool,, SEQUEST [24226387], proteomics software has evolved into a sophisticated ecosystem encompassing multiple stages of data processing, advanced predictive models, and robust computational frameworks.
+Since the original publication of the first mass spectrum database search tool, SEQUEST [24226387], proteomics software has evolved into a sophisticated ecosystem encompassing multiple stages of data processing, advanced predictive models, and robust computational frameworks.
 The publication of SEQUEST exemplifies a subsequent recurring pattern in MS-based proteomics, in which the development of software drives the adoption of novel experimental methodology.
 Numerous examples of open-source software tools have been developed and used by the proteomics community.
 These include tools like Percolator [17952086], which is used to improve peptide and protein identification using machine learning, MS2PIP [24078703, 37140039] and Prosit [31133760], which apply gradient boosting and deep learning, respectively to predict fragment ion intensities, aiding in more accurate spectra matching, which can in turn be used by Percolator-based rescoring approaches like MS2Rescore [35803561], and Proteowizard [23051804], which provides shared libraries and tools for data access.
 Platforms like GalaxyP [29092937] and quantms [38965444] facilitate accessible, reproducible analyses through high-performance computing (HPC) and distributed workflows, supporting researchers in handling large datasets and complex analyses.
 Together, these advances underscore how proteomics software has transformed into a multidisciplinary field, involving a complex ecosystem of algorithms, models, and software tools that builds upon sophisticated computational and algorithmic expertise.